Cook smarter

 Warning: Acidic marinades will "cook" fish if left too long.
 This is the principle behind ceviche.
 If you're marinating fish to grill later, keep it under 30 minutes or use a low-acid marinade (yogurt or oil-based).

-A basic all-purpose marinade
+What is a basic all-purpose marinade recipe?

 Simple All-Purpose Marinade